Muleskinner (band): Recording contract

 All this resulted in a recording contract with Warner Bros. and the band recorded its first studio album, Muleskinner, which included elements from jazz, country and progressive bluegrass.
-This recording can be noted as the first one in the bluegrass genre to include drums.

 Clarence White death

 The album was successful, but the band ended under tragic circumstances: guitarist Clarence White was killed by a drunken driver just couple of months after the record was released.

 The band also recorded a live album in 1973, which was released 25 years later.